Menu ≡

 Timeline

-The state’s retirement plan mandate program has been implemented in six phases, starting with private companies with the largest number of employees.
+The program has been implemented in six phases, starting with businesses having the largest number of employees.

 Penalties

-If a company is cited for non-compliance, they must pay a fine of $100 per affected employee, up to a maximum of $5,000 per calendar year.
+If a company is cited for non-compliance, it must pay a fine of $100 per affected employee, up to a maximum of $5,000 per calendar year.

 Vermont: Voluntary